 When the kitchen is open for cafeteria-style meals then food can be purchased to take away.
 You may enjoy dining with friends and colleagues within current regulations.

 There is always a choice of hot food, sandwiches, soup, salads & pudding (healthy choices available), including options for vegetarians and vegans.
-We send out a menu in advance every week and our chef caters for a wide variety of dietary requirements.
+We send out a menu in advance every week, and our chef caters for a wide variety of dietary requirements.

+Meals are significantly subsidised by the College and costs are kept as low as possible.
 All Cambridge colleges make some form of advance meal charge to their students, in order to encourage students to eat together on site.
 This, in part, is what helps to create a strong college community.
-At Lucy Cavendish we do not have a “standing charge” but instead ask students to pre-purchase a “minimum meal charge” (MMC) credit of £141 per term, which you can spend on lunches, suppers, Formal Halls or takeaways.
-You can also pay for your guests out of your MMC, or they can pay for themselves in cash (at a slightly higher rate than College members).
+At Lucy Cavendish we do not have a “standing charge” but instead ask students to pre-purchase a “minimum meal charge” (MMC) credit (£120 this term), which you can spend on breakfast, lunch, supper, or takeaways.